-- 116. The following research publications are considered as a publication of the results of research included in a doctoral thesis: - 116.1. articles in leading international peer-reviewed scientific journals of the specialisation, which have an international panel, are internationally distributed, indexed in several international databases and open to contributions (ETIS publication categories 1.1 and 1.2); - articles or chapters in publications of recognised international research publishing houses (ETIS publication category 3.1); - a monograph published by an internationally recognised science publishing house (ETIS publication category 2.1). - 117.
+- 116. The following research publications are considered as a publication of the results of research included in a doctoral thesis: - 116.1. articles in leading international peer-reviewed scientific journals of the specialisation, which have an international panel, are internationally distributed, indexed

+- in several international databases and open to contributions (ETIS publication categories 1.1 and 1.2); - articles and chapters in peer-reviewed publications of international distribution of the specialisation, published by leading science publishing houses (ETIS publication category 3.1 or, by a reasoned decision of the vice dean for research, ETIS publication category 3.2). [effective as of 1 March 2024] - a monograph published by an internationally recognised science publishing house (ETIS publication category 2.1). - 117.
 An official confirmation about acceptance for publishing must be submitted for a research publication accepted for publication but not yet published. - 118.
 The introductory chapter is a framing text that binds the parts of the doctoral thesis into a whole.
 It meets the conditions laid down in clause 121.6 and the requirements for a research article and the volume of its main body is generally 30-40 standard pages. - 119.
 If the introductory chapter has been written in a language that does not allow it to be peer-reviewed or reviewed by a peer reviewer or opponent meeting the requirements stipulated in clause 131, the doctoral candidate must have it translated into the required language.